 Welcome back to indoor worship!

 We are following a plan to safely reopen our doors and worship in person.
 Our first priority remains the spiritual and physical wellbeing of our parish community.
 We are confident that, as Bishop Craig Loya has said, we are “learning to negotiate risk with love.”

-Masks are no longer required for persons who are fully vaccinated.
+Masks are recommended for all worshipers regardless of vaccination status.
 We encourage worshipers to use personal discretion and to respect the space and choices of those around them.
-People who are sick or exposed to someone with Covid-19 should stay home.
+People who are sick or have been exposed to someone with Covid-19 should stay home.

 We recognize that everyone is not yet ready to resume indoor activities.
 For those choosing to stay safe at home or are otherwise unable to attend, we will continue to livestream the service on our YouTube Channel each Sunday.